-As the bull is encouraged by means of movement and voice to attack the horse, the picadores‘ mission will be to stab the bull’s neck.
-While the bull is charging into the horse, the picador attempts to withstand the charge by placing his vara into the morrillo (the bull’s large shoulder muscle).
+As the bull is encouraged by means of movement and voice to attack the horse, the picadores‘ mission is to stab the bull’s neck.
 A truly brave bull needs very little encouragement to charge.

 Fortunately, horses are completely protected by a padding armor and blindfolded to avoid eye contact with the bull.
 This allows the picador to control the horse without it panicking as the bull approaches.